 Crookwell is a picturesque country town situated amid farmland on the Southern Tablelands, high on the Great Dividing Range more than 900 m above sea level.

-The Crookwell Bus Service that runs between Goulburn and Crookwell 3 times a day.
+The Crookwell Bus Service runs between Goulburn and Crookwell three times a day.

 The main industries people from Crookwell work in are:

 - Health care and social assistance

 Crookwell Hospital is a small regional hospital with an emergency department and less than 50 beds.

 Goulburn Base Hospital (35 minutes from Crookwell) is a public district hospital and is operated by Southern NSW Local Health District and serves as a regional referral facility providing a range of general, surgical and some specialist services.
 It is a teaching hospital affiliated with the Australian National University, based in Canberra.